SamSunny4/KeyBase/README.md

 - **Smart Visibility**: Vehicle number field shows/hides based on vehicle type selection
 - **Status Bar**: Real-time feedback on application actions
 - **Context Menus**: Right-click options for quick actions on records
+- **Camera Toggle**: Preferences now include a disable-camera option that swaps the capture pane for a splash placeholder when live video is not desired.

 ## Requirements